Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Routing/FindClosestFacilityToMultipleIncidentsService/README.md

 ## Use case

 Quickly and accurately determining the most efficient route between a location and a facility is a frequently encountered task.
-For example, a city's fire department may need to know which firestations in the vicinity offer the quickest routes to multiple fires.
+For example, a city's fire department may need to know which fire stations in the vicinity offer the quickest routes to multiple fires.
 Solving for the closest fire station to the fire's location using an impedance of "travel time" would provide this information.

 ## How to use the sample